DS-100/DS-100.github.io/fa21faq.md

 ---
 **Q. I am waitlisted, what should I do?**

 **A.** Currently (Aug 23, 2021) the waitlist is relatively short compared to the overall class size, so we do not expect any issues allowing waitlisted students once the usual early-semester shuffle takes place.

 We recommend that you sign up for the class Piazza and follow the class assuming you'll have a slot soon.
+All lectures and class materials are openly available on the [class website](http://ds100.org/fa21/) and all discussions happen on Piazza.
 We'll be monitoring the waitlist and will do our best to ensure all waitlisted students can enroll.

 ---
 **Q. I have a Concurrent Enrollment Request that hasn't been approved yet, what should I do?**